 Why Green Your Fleet?

-Fleet vehicles are driven 2 to 7 times the miles of the average passenger vehicles, consuming more fuel and emitting more greenhouse gases and criteria emissions.
+Fleet vehicles are driven 2 to 7 times the miles of the average passenger vehicles, consuming more fuel and emitting more greenhouse gas (GHG) and criteria emissions.
 Making the choice to upgrade corporate fleet vehicles to alternative fuels provides great opportunities to put large numbers of cleaner alternative fuel vehicles on the roads and help improve operational efficiency and reduce environmental impact.

 There are many compelling reasons to upgrade your fleet with alternative vehicles: